 The opposite arousal state is being highly aroused, and it is important to understand the consequences of being over-aroused when trying to perform tasks.
 Being highly aroused can include symptoms of extreme anxiety and nervousness, shallow breathing, rapid heart rate, tense muscles, and attempts at being precise to the extent of being perfect.
 Similar to being in a low-arousal state, our mind-body synchrony is compromised, but in this case our focus becomes too narrow rather than too wide.
 As an example, try to complete a fine motor skill activity while being super nervous (i.e. threading a needle) — within seconds you will see firsthand why high-arousal human energy can be limiting.

-The optimal arousal state, therefore, is the point between being over- and under-aroused.
+The optimal arousal state (or “zone”), therefore, is the point between being over- and under-aroused.
 Where is this magical place you ask?
 Therein is the million dollar question, but before digging in any deeper the main point should be emphasized that there is indeed an optimal arousal mindset, and finding this place on a regular basis is often the difference between two otherwise similarly talented athletes.

 Finding the optimal arousal state